 As I reach for my sun visor to block the blinding sun and navigate the winding country roads towards Doddington village, it strikes me that today’s field test could be my hardest challenge to date.
-My unperturbed journey has me pulling onto the stunning grounds of Doddington Place Gardens earlier than planned and I use my spare time to get up to speed with some tips on how to capture the best images of birds in flight.
+My journey has me pulling onto the stunning grounds of Doddington Place Gardens ahead of schedule, so I use the extra time to research how best to capture images of birds in flight.

-Today I’m paying a visit to The Hawking Centre to experience what it’s like to photograph birds of prey with one of Canon’s most popular telephoto zooms and a great choice for wildlife photography – the EF 100-400mm f/4.5-5.6L IS II USM ($2,099/£2,599).
+I’m paying a visit to The Hawking Centre to experience photographing birds of prey with one of Canon’s most popular telephoto zooms and a great choice for wildlife photography – the EF 100-400mm f/4.5-5.6L IS II USM ($2,399/£2,599).

-As I enjoy a morning brew with Aaron, my falconer for the day, I prepare for what lies ahead by attaching the lens hood to prevent today’s low sun playing havoc with glare and flare.
+As I enjoy a morning brew with Aaron, my falconer for the day, I prepare by attaching the lens hood to prevent today’s low sun playing havoc with glare and flare.
 As the hood locks into place with a click, it exposes the new slide window that Canon has added to allow faster operation and access to circular polarising filters.

 With the trees in the background a good distance from my subject, I compose tightly on a bald eagle’s head and rattle off a few frames.
 A quick magnified inspection around the image on the screen reveals the lens’ nine aperture blades deliver a particularly pleasing bokeh, rendering any out-of-focus points of light as an attractive circular shape.

-As I start to mull over the best autofocus settings to use to capture the stunning barn owl that’s been brought out to fly, it’s unleashed from the glove and glides over to perch on a cast iron gate.
-Realising the potential of getting a better shot in the portrait format, I rest the lens’ rather small tripod plate on the palm of my hand for some additional support and with a quarter turn of the zoom ring I set the lens to 300mm, which works out to be a 480mm equivalent on the DSLR I’m using.
+As I contemplate the best autofocus settings for capturing the stunning barn owl that’s been brought out to fly, it’s unleashed from the glove and glides over to perch on a cast iron gate.
+Realising the potential of getting a better shot in the portrait format, I rest the lens’ rather small tripod plate on the palm of my hand for some additional support and with a quarter turn of the zoom ring I set the lens to 300mm – which works out to be a 480mm equivalent on the DSLR I’m using.

-It’s at this moment I appreciate my decision to pair the lens with the 7D Mark II – I wouldn’t have been able to zoom in as tightly with the lens connected to the 5D Mark III, unless I used the EF 1.4x III converter that I just remembered I’d packed in my jacket pocket at last minute.
+At this moment I appreciate my decision to pair the lens with the 7D Mark II – I wouldn’t have been able to zoom in as tightly with the lens connected to the 5D Mark III, unless I used the EF 1.4x III converter that I just remembered I’d put in my jacket pocket at the last minute.

-Regretfully, autofocus with the converter attached doesn’t appear to be working, leaving me with little choice but to remove it again – something I later discover was an issue caused by not updating the 7D’s firmware to v1.2.1.
-Loosening off the friction control ring that’s designed to prevent the zoom from creeping when carried over the shoulder, I set the lens to its maximum telephoto setting and employ Canon’s IS mode 3 – in which image stabilisation is active and ready for use the moment the shutter releases, but it’s not in effect until that precise time.
+Regrettably, autofocus with the converter attached doesn’t appear to be working, leaving me with little choice but to remove it again – something I later discover was an issue caused by not updating the 7D’s firmware to v1.2.1.
+Loosening off the friction control ring that’s designed to prevent the zoom from creeping when carried over the shoulder, I set the lens to its maximum telephoto setting and employ Canon’s IS mode 3 – in which image stabilisation is active and ready for use the moment the shutter releases; but it’s not in effect until that precise moment.

 A few hours later, during the afternoon session while photographing the hawks and eagles, it crosses my mind about how much I could get for my older EF 100-400mm f/4.5-5.6L IS USM to put towards an upgrade to this lens.
 At first I was unsure about how I would like the twist zoom mechanism compared to the older push/pull style that I’ve got used to over the years.